Saoa35/commenting-cards/README.md

-Commented card with likes.
+Commented card with possibilities to like and comment pictures.
 Stack: HTML, CSS, JS, ReactJS